gmjjatin/baala-fde76/content/pages/index.md

       # Incense sticks made from temple flowers and herbs

-      The product is non-chemical, non-pollutant, genuine, bio-degradable, charcoal free and eco-friendly.
+      The products are non-chemical, non-pollutant, genuine, bio-degradable, charcoal free and eco-friendly.
 Safe for humans.
     actions:
       - title: See all items